GameOfCode22/advanced-server-side/README.md

 ```

 ### 🚀 How to Use
-- 1️⃣ Run the CREATE TABLE query first to set up the users table.
+- Run the CREATE TABLE query first to set up the users table.
-- 2️⃣ Then, execute the INSERT query to add sample users.
+- Then, execute the INSERT query to add sample users.
-- 3️⃣ Your database is now ready to use! 🎉
+- Your database is now ready to use! 🎉
+- Install .env file

+## 📌 Topics Covered
+- ✅ Node.js Basics & Express.js
+- ✅ RESTful APIs & Middleware
+- ✅ Database Integration (SQL)